The best-sounding wireless earbuds for 2021

-Looking for headphones with superior sound?
-We've got a list of the top-performing inexpensive true wireless earbuds and we've also rounded up the best cheap true wireless earbuds.
-But if you want to find the absolute best-sounding wireless earbuds, the hard truth is you'll need to prepare to spend more -- a lot more, in some cases.
-However, in recent months we've encountered a few models that cost less than $75 and deliver surprisingly impressive sound, so they're now on this list.
+On the hunt for headphones with amazing sound?
+If you want to go easy on your wallet, we've got a list of the best cheap true wireless earbuds.
+But if you want to find the absolute best-sounding wireless earbuds, the hard truth is you'll need to expect to spend more -- a lot more, in some cases.
+However, in recent months we've come across a few models that cost less than $75 and still deliver surprisingly impressive sound, so we've now added them to this list.

-The best wireless headphones tend to be on the bigger side because size does seem to matter when it comes to the sound quality of a pair of true wireless earbuds.
-And that's where the one big caveat comes into play: To achieve optimal performance, the best true wireless earbuds need to feel comfortable and fit right in your ear -- and you have to get a tight seal.
-If you can't get a snug fit with a pair of in-ear headphones, you'll think you got ripped off and be sadly disappointed, which is why I suggest buying a pair from a store with a decent return policy, such as Amazon.
+The best wireless headphones tend to be on the bigger side because when it comes to the sound quality of a pair of true wireless earbuds, size does seem to matter.
+And that's where the one big caveat comes into play: To achieve optimal performance, the best true wireless earbuds need to feel comfortable and fit right in your ear -- and you need to get a tight seal.
+If you can't get a snug fit with a pair of in-ear headphones, you'll be sadly disappointed and think you got ripped off, which is why I suggest buying a pair from a store with a decent return policy, such as Amazon.
 I'd also like to add, if you have trouble finding earbuds that work for you, try ones that can accommodate an ear hook.
 It's life-changing.

 We wanted to make sure you know about your options beyond the ubiquitous Apple AirPods, especially if you're not carrying an Apple device.
 Below is a list of the best-sounding wireless earbuds, with a breakdown of features, including performance, noise cancellation, battery life, audio quality and how comfortable the headphones are.